TarhunchiKKK/finance-manager/README.md

 ### Error page

-If you enter a non-existent path in the browser line, you will be taken to this page"
+If you enter a non-existent path in the browser line, you will be taken to this page:

 <img src="./readme/error-page.png"></img>